Improve Moves and Prevent Falls

-The program is delivered twice a week for 12 weeks and includes a component of at-home practice each week for participants to reap the benefits of falls prevention.
-Moving For Better Balance is led by a qualified instructor and teaches an eight-form routine of Tai Chi-based movements modified specifically for falls prevention.
+The program is delivered twice a week at the Y for 12 weeks and includes a component of at-home practice each week for participants to reap the benefits of falls prevention.
+Moving for Better Balance is led by a qualified instructor and teaches an eight-form routine of Tai Chi-based movements modified specifically for falls prevention.

 Taylor-Piliae, R. E., Silva, E., & Sheremeta, S. P. (2012).
 Tai Chi as an adjunct physical activity for adults aged 45 years and older enrolled in phase III cardiac rehabilitation.
 European Journal of Cardiovascular Nursing, 11(1), 34-43.

 Moving for Better Balance was developed by Fuzhong Li, Ph.D. at the Oregon Research Institute with funding from the Centers for Disease Control and Prevention.
 The National Council of YMCA of the USA is committed to supporting healthy lifestyles through the Moving For Better Balance program but do not guarantee any specific outcomes for program participants.